Orange County Heroin Rehab

 - Scabs and other marks from intense scratching and picking

-In an article published by the National Institute on Drug Abuse, suffering from many other severe health complications is a common occurrence for chronic heroin users.
+In an article published by the National Institute on Drug Abuse, suffering from many other severe health complications is a common occurrence for chronic drug users.